 Check that your robots.txt does not block search engines from accessing important content, and use these guidelines to optimize it.

 Page Experience Signals are a set of factors that Google has identified that contribute to a positive user experience.

 The Page Experience Signals include:

-Core Web Vitals: these are a set of specific metrics that determine the quality of user experience on a website.
-It mainly concerns page speed and user interaction with a website.
+- Core Web Vitals: these are a set of specific metrics related to page speed and user interaction with a website.

-If there are any issues, you can use the Core Web Vitals, and Mobile Usability reports to see which pages are affected and recommended actions.
+If there are any issues, you can use the Page Experience Report in Google Search Console to see which pages are affected and what actions are recommended.